RobertGraupner/Portfolio/README.md

 ### My Portfolio

 Portfolio website created using the Astro and deployed on Vercel.
-This project showcases my skills, experience, and projects.
+This project showcases my skills, experience and projects.

 ##### Live Version: